-A Sunshine Law request is a request for a specific public record that is in existence at the time of the request.
-The Department of Social Services (DSS) is, like other state and local public governmental bodies, subject to Missouri's Open Meetings and Records ("Sunshine") Law.
+A Missouri Department of Social Services Sunshine Law request is a request for a specific public record that is in existence at the time of the request.
+The Missouri Department of Social Services is, like other state and local public governmental bodies, subject to Missouri's Open Meetings and Records ("Sunshine") Law.

 How do I submit a Sunshine Law request?

-All requests for access to, or copying of, public records made to the department under Chapter 610 RSMo should be directed to the Custodian of Records, who is also the Communications Director.
+All requests for access to, or copying of, public records made to the Missouri Department of Social Services under Chapter 610 RSMo MUST be directed to the Custodian of Records, who is also the Communications Director.
 Requests can be made in person, by telephone, electronic mail, fax, email, mail, etc. Specifically identify the records you seek with as much detail as possible to help us locate the records.

 Department of Social Services

 PO Box 1527, Jefferson City, MO 65102

 If you are seeking information, send it directly to the division, unit, or to our Custodian of Records and we will forward your request to the appropriate staff.
 You may also request your own records, or records you are legally entitled to.

 If I am charged for records, how do I make a payment?

 State law and regulation authorize the Missouri Department of Social Services (DSS) to charge for providing records under the Sunshine Law.
 If you receive an invoice for the cost of a request, you will need to make payment before records will be provided to you.
 DSS only accepts payment in the form of check or money order.
 Make checks or money orders payable to "State of Missouri" and send to:

 Attn: Sunshine Law Request